 - the majority of the board members are appointed by the Mayor;

-- the agency is funded, in whole or in part, by the City treasury.
+- the entity is funded, in whole or in part, by the City treasury.

 The EEPC has a duty to:

-- audit and evaluate the employment practices and procedures of each City agency at least once every four years and whenever requested by the Civil Service Commission or City Human Rights Commission, and recommend procedures, standards, and programs to be utilized to ensure fair and effective programs of equal employment opportunity;
+- audit and evaluate the employment practices and procedures of each City entity at least once every four (4) years, and whenever requested by the City Civil Service Commission or City Human Rights Commission, and recommend procedures, approaches, measures, and standards to be utilized to ensure fair and effective programs of equal employment opportunity;

 - establish a compliance procedure to monitor the implementation of all audit recommendations;

-- hold public and private hearings, compel the attendance of witnesses, and administer oaths for the purpose of ascertaining whether agencies are in compliance with equal employment opportunity requirements;
+- conduct studies and investigations, hold public and private hearings, compel the attendance of witnesses, and administer oaths for the purpose of ascertaining whether City entities are in compliance with equal employment opportunity requirements;

 - establish advisory committees;

-- serve as the city liaison to federal, state and local agencies responsible for compliance with equal employment opportunity for minority group members and women who are employed by or who seek to be employed by city agencies;
+- serve as the City liaison to federal, state, and local entities responsible for compliance with equal employment opportunity for minority group members and women who are employed by, or who seek employment with, City entities;

-- publish a report to the Mayor on the effectiveness of each city agency's affirmative employment efforts and the efforts by the department of citywide administrative services to ensure equal employment opportunity; and
+- publish a report to the Mayor and City Council on the effectiveness of each City entity's affirmative employment efforts, and the efforts by the New York City Department of Citywide Administrative Services, to ensure equal employment opportunity; and

-- make policy, legislative and budgetary recommendations to the Mayor, City Council, and Department of Citywide Administrative Services necessary to ensure equal employment opportunity for minority group members;
+- make policy, legislative, and budgetary recommendations to the Mayor, City Council, New York City Department of Citywide Administrative Services, and any City entity to ensure equal employment opportunity for minority group members and women.